Average Cost of Living in London: What’s the Real Price? 3 Honest Charts

 The most important factors to consider for where to rent are:

-• Location and associated transport costs
+• Location and associated transport costs.

-• Utilities : are they included?
+• Utilities: are they included?
+(Usually not)

 • Council Taxes: these are based on the assessed value of the home.
 Some boroughs are more expensive than others.

-Now that you’ve considered the cost of rent, it’s time to consider everything else in your budget.
 In this chart below, I’ve gathered averages for monthly expenses for different types of renters and families.

 chart: average monthly expenses in london for rent, food, transport, utilities, phone, and council tax for single, couples, family of 3 and family of 4. average prices per month for each category